Issues

 As the product of California public schools, I know how important good public education is for the American Dream.

-I’m proud to be the ONLY candidate in this race who sends his own kids to public schools, and to be the only candidate backed by the major pro-education groups, including the National Education Association and the American Federation of Teachers.
+I’m proud to send my own kids to public schools, and to be backed by the major pro-education groups, including the National Education Association and the American Federation of Teachers as well as their state counterparts, the California Teachers Association and the California Federation of Teachers.

-In the State Senate, I serve on the Budget Committee’s Education Subcommittee, which is responsible for handling the funding for all K-12 public schools, community colleges, the California State University system, and a good part of the University of California’s budget.
-In this role, I’ve tried to emphasize the ABCs of good education– good teachers, smaller class sizes, and better access– even as we had to deal with the significant challenges posed by COVID-19.
+In the State Senate, I served on the Budget Committee’s Education Subcommittee, which is responsible for handling the funding for all K-12 public schools, community colleges, the California State University system, and a good part of the University of California’s budget.
+In this role, I tried to emphasize the ABCs of good education – good teachers, smaller class sizes, and better access, principals I continue to advocate for in Congress.